OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-65-en.md

 ### MemBlock and cache

 - **RVA23 Profile**
-  - CMO：Add custom CMO operations to the TileLink bus and complete the processing path for CMO operations between L1 DCache and L2（[#3968](https://github.com/OpenXiangShan/XiangShan/pull/3968)）
+  - CMO: Add custom CMO operations to the TileLink bus and complete the processing path for CMO operations between L1 DCache and L2（[#3968](https://github.com/OpenXiangShan/XiangShan/pull/3968)）
   - RAS:
     - The implementation of ECC fault injection instructions in L1 DCache has been completed and validated through self-test cases, with ECC enabled by default（[#3925](https://github.com/OpenXiangShan/XiangShan/pull/3925)）
     - The implementation of L2 Cache ECC (error detection) has been completed.
 L2 Cache and OpenLLC (CHI version) now support Poison and DataCheck（[#3808](https://github.com/OpenXiangShan/XiangShan/pull/3808)）